sleepymustache/basic/README.md

 ### Hooks

 The *Hooks* system is made up of *hook filters* and *hook actions*. *Hook actions* are points in the code where you can assign functions to run.
 For example, we can put a *hook action* after a record is saved to the database, then assign a function to the *hook action* that will send an email after the DB update.
+The *modules/enabled* directory provides a convenient location to put code that utilizes the hooks system.
+Code inside of the *modules/enabled* directory are automatically added to the program at runtime.

-	namespace Example;
+	namespace Module\Example;

 	// Save to the database
 	$db->save();